nb-twy/ParkDirectories/README.md

 If `pd.log` is missing, the script will ask if it should attempt to uninstall using the default configuration.
 If you say, "yes", it will attempt to uninstall Park Directories as if it had been installed with the default configuration.
 If you say, "no", it will exit, and you will have to try and clean it up on your own.
 All hope is not lost, though.
 Run `pd -h` (or use the custom command you chose).
 At the end of the help text, it tells you where the data file is located.
 That's where the executable is, too.
 Go delete them and the directory they are in, if it was a custom directory and is empty.
 The bootstrap code is in either `$HOME/.bash_profile` or `$HOME/.bashrc`, most likely at the end.
 It's easy to find because the section begins with `## Parked Directories ##`, ends with `## End ##`, and is only 7 lines long.
 If `pd.log` exists but is corrupt, delete it.

 ## To Do
-- [ ] We want Park Directories to load with every each terminal instance.
+- [ ] We want Park Directories to load with every terminal instance.
 Need to add the correct options and even defaults to make sure that it is being loaded properly.
     - [ ] Research DotFiles and how they are handled in Bash
     - [ ] Confirm experience on Ubuntu
     - [ ] Confirm experience on Fedora